cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/eventday.md

   * Evaluation
   * Award of prizes

 #### By the end of the day we will have multiple concepts to be prototyped.
-The top 3-6 awards will receive awards ranging from $X,000 to $X,000.
+The top 3-6 will receive awards to finance the development of their idea.